kimgoetzke/rusteroids/README.md

 - Beautiful, written in Rust but not using Bevy: https://github.com/justinmimbs/rs-asteroids/tree/master
 - In Rust with Bevy but very basic: https://github.com/reu/bevyroids
+- In Rust with Bevy and Rapier: https://github.com/brooks-builds/bevy_asteroids

 ## How to develop